JackSzwergold/Cheat-Sheets/content/mysql.md

 	sudo rm /var/lib/mysql/ib_logfile0
 	sudo rm /var/lib/mysql/ib_logfile1

-### Different methods used to start MySQL in Mac OS X.
+### Different methods used to start MySQL in macOS.

 #### With a “Startup Item.”

-In Mac OS X, if you have installed the “Startup Item,” use this command:
+In macOS, if you have installed the “Startup Item,” use this command:

 	sudo /Library/StartupItems/MySQLCOM/MySQLCOM start